 The Company uses various financial instruments including cash, trade debtors and trade creditors that arise directly from its operations.
 The Company manages its credit risk through its customer take-on procedures.
 It is not currently exposed to any currency risk.
 Primarily, the Company enters into Design & Build contracts with building contractors on a fixed price basis in order to deliver new homes.
-In 2022/23, the Company had to consider the indexation of future cost inflation to take a more shared risk and reward approach to this factor.
+In 2023/24, the Company had to consider the indexation of future cost inflation to take a more shared risk and reward approach to this factor.
 This has become more common across the sector on high value contracts and shows an approach to risk management that is more balanced between clients and contractors.

-During 2018/19 an intra group loan facility for £12m was agreed with Torus62 Limited.
-Terms are at fixed commercial rates and at year end £4.0m (2022: £6.6m) was drawn against this facility.
-A working capital loan facility to fund outright sales was agreed in 2020/21 for £21m.
-At the year-end £10.0m (2022: £3.5m) has been drawn against this facility.
+During 2018/19 an intra group loan facility for £12m was agreed with Torus62 Limited, the terms were at fixed commercial rates over 5 years.
+In June 2023 the facility was repaid as it came to an end (2023: £4.0m).
+A working capital loan facility to fund outright sales was agreed in 2020/21 then increased further in 2022/23 to £21m and increased further in 2023/24 £30m.
+At the year-end £26.9m (2023: £10.0m) has been drawn against this facility.
 In 2022/23 a further facility was agreed with Torus62 Ltd to fund the investment into the Peel Hall joint venture.
 This loan facility is for £19m to be repaid by 30 June 2031.
-At the year end £11.0m (2022: £nil) had been drawn against this facility.
+At the year-end £6.5m (2023: £11.0m) had been drawn against this facility.